asravankumar/END2.0/session_2/Readme.md

 ```

 Let's compute the gradient's for w1.
+Based on the network, we can see that w1 only affects a_h1
 ```
 dE_t/dw1 = dE1/da_o1 * da_o1/do1 * do1/da_h1 * da_h1/dh1 * dh1/dw1 + dE2/da_o2 * da_o2/do2 * do2/da_h1 * da_h1/dh1 * dh1/dw1
          = (dE1/da_h1 + dE2/da_h1) * da_h1/dh1 * dh1/dw1